Brow lift

 -

 Injectables such as botulinum toxin can be injected into the muscles at the outer corners of your eyes (orbicularis oculi).
-This weakens this sphincter muscle which indirectly opens up the lateral eye.
+By injecting botulinum toxin here, the muscle is weakened and indirectly opens up the outer corner of the eye.

 However, botox alone: